-Are you a writer with a passion for communicating clinical topics to parents?
+Are you a writer looking to create client-friendly resources for private practice lactation consultants?
 If so, then there is a HUGE need for articles that private practice lactation consultants can use to amplify their care plans and lead their clients to self-efficacy.

 In order to create articles that make other lactation consultants swoon and lead to improved health outcomes, consider these simple tips.

 Choosing a topic

 I’m sure you’ll agree that this is the hardest part—but it doesn’t have to be.
 You may be thinking that you have to come up with an idea that’s never been written about before.
 There are certainly many topics that haven’t been written about enough or at all, but there’s also plenty of room for articles that reinforce the basics of breastfeeding and postpartum wellness.
 You may be communicating the same information as everyone else, but you’ll put your own spin on it.

 Case studies (with client permission) are always valuable, as are interviews with healthcare providers from other disciplines.
 If you’ve got another credential, consider writing an article that brings in knowledge from your discipline that can apply to lactation.

 Personally, I’d love to see more articles and case studies on:

 Perinatal mood disorders and mental illness